 These headphones aren't the most portable.
-However, the ear cups can swivel to lay flat, which is nice if you want to store them in your bag or in their included carrying case.
+However, the ear cups can swivel to lay flat, which is nice if you want to store them in your bag or their included carrying case.

 The Microsoft Surface Headphones 2 come with an identical hard case as the Microsoft Surface Wireless Headphones.
 It's covered in a nylon-like material to help to protect your headphones from scratches, minor water exposure, and the occasional drop.
-There's a bit of room inside the case so your headphones might move around a bit.
+There's a bit of room inside the case, so your headphones might move around a bit.
 However, the case isn't too bulky, and you should be able to store it in a bag or backpack.

 The Microsoft Surface Headphones 2 are well-built and durable headphones.
-They're made of dense plastic and the headband is reinforced with a thin, metal frame.
+They're made of dense plastic, and the headband is reinforced with a thin, metal frame.
 They feel sturdy enough to survive a couple of accidental drops.

-The Microsoft Surface Headphones 2 are fairly stable over-ears, so you can wear them during a jog in the park.
+The Microsoft Surface Headphones 2 are fairly stable over-ears, meaning that you can wear them during a jog in the park.
 They have a decent clamping force, which helps to keep them from moving around too much on your head.
 They're also wireless, so there are no cables that could get snagged on something unless you're using them with their included audio cable.

 The Microsoft Surface Headphones 2 have a punchy and boomy sound that fans of EDM and hip-hop can enjoy.
 However, it loses some detail and clarity as it moves into higher frequencies, which can impact your favorite vocal or instrumental tracks.